Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 You want people to continue to fight it.

-Well, that he actually is promoting uh to do federally what they have done in Arkansas, which is to have uh an amendment that defines marriage as a union between a man and a woman.
+Well, that he actually is promoting to do federally what they have done in Arkansas, which is to have an amendment that defines marriage as a union between a man and a woman.

-Now I agree, you're right, as you pointed out that there are things that Republicans are doing to work against that.
+Now, I agree, you're right, as you pointed out, that there are things that Republicans are doing to work against that.

-Uh you're talking you're talking about Huckabee.
+You're talking about Huckabee.

 Right.